 - 1. General advising expectations.
 TTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
 They may also be called upon to provide academic advising for students they have not taught in courses but who are enrolled in the degree programs for which they serve as faculty.
 They should be willing to write recommendation letters and serve as references for students whom they are qualified to evaluate on the basis of coursework or other contact. - 2.
 Office hours and student contact.
 TTF should hold at least two office hours a week and be available by appointment during the terms in which they teach.
-They should also make themselves reasonably available to students via email and/or other appropriate online media. - 3.
-Thesis and dissertation committees.
-TTF should expect to serve as chairs or members of both undergraduate and graduate thesis and dissertation committees, as appropriate to their expertise, the nature of their academic unit, and the needs and interests of their students.

-4. Graduate education.
+They should also make themselves reasonably available to students via email and/or other appropriate online media.
+International Studies maintains an 'open door policy' in regards to faculty literally 'keeping the door open' during office hours.
+All International Studies faculty have signed this document acknowledging their agreement. - 3.
+Thesis committees.
+TTF should expect to serve as chairs or members of both undergraduate and graduate committees, as appropriate to their expertise, the nature of their academic unit, and to the needs and interests of their students. - 4.
+Graduate education.
 Extensive advising and mentoring of graduate students, both inside and outside of formal classroom coursework, are a particular responsibility of TTF, and often inseparable from a TTF's own research program.
 In addition to writing recommendation letters and serving as references, TTF customarily help their graduate students secure postgraduate positions and connect them to appropriate professional development opportunities and networks in their fields.